tiller1010/neovim-config/README.md

 ```
 - Install nerd font and set as terminal font
 - Install ripgrep: https://github.com/BurntSushi/ripgrep
+- Install a c compiler (gcc, clang, msvc)
-- Install Zig and add it to your path: https://ziglang.org/download/
+    - Zig: download and add it to your path: https://ziglang.org/download/
+    - Clang: in powershell, `choco install llvm`